Frequently Asked Questions

 (c) Advanced members register with the the Worldwide Leung Sheung Lineage Association, with a one-time fee of US$35 paid directly to the Association.

-We do not strongly emphasise sparring.
+We do not strongly emphasise sparring at the early stages of the Wing Chun journey.
 We begin developing sensitivity using simple partner drills, and advance to more unstructured "sparring" later on.
 See our Training Approach for more information.